 Many of us work in an environment that is not formal enough to dress business formal, but it is also not casual enough to pull off the sneakers look.
 This means it’s time for business casual attire.
-Some say it’s complicated to achieve the in-between level of formality, but with our guide, you will master this style easily.
+Some people say it’s complicated to achieve the in-between level of formality but with our guide, you will master this style easily.

-Here are some business casual for women examples and outfit ideas for you to take inspiration from.
+Here are some business casual examples for women and outfit ideas for you to take inspiration from.
 We will discuss it in more detail further in the blog.

-The basic rule we can apply for all the outfits: one formal business garment should be mixed with one informal one.
+The basic rule we can apply for all the outfits: one business formal garment should be mixed with one informal one.

 Business Casual Blazer

 Blazer is perceived as a business formal piece which means it should be complemented by a casual item.
 Pair it with a casual shirt, jeans or chinos or a lightweight dress to keep the look clean and simple but still semi-formal.

 Business Casual Dress

 Business dress is a very formal piece that should be mixed carefully to achieve the right level of formality.
 Try wearing it with an oversized linen blazer, bright and funky trench coat or with a chunky sweater for a more laid-back office environment.